ibm-cloud-docs/metrics-router/iam-service-auth.md

 {: cli}

 You must have access to the target service to create an authorization between services.
+The authorization that you define for the {{site.data.keyword.metrics_router_full_notm}} service requires that you have `Administrator` role for the {{site.data.keyword.mon_full_notm}} service.
+{: important}

-You can grant only the level of access that you have as a user of the target service.
-The autorization that you define for the {{site.data.keyword.metrics_router_full_notm}} service requires that you have `Administrator` role for the {{site.data.keyword.mon_full_notm}} service.
+If you have the IAM permission to create policies and authorizations, you can grant only the level of access that you have as a user of the target service.
+For example, if you have viewer access for the target service, you can assign only the viewer role for the authorization.
+If you attempt to assign a higher permission such as administrator, it might appear that permission is granted, however, only the highest level permission you have for the target service, that is viewer, will be assigned.
 {: important}

 Run the following command to create an authorization for the {{site.data.keyword.metrics_router_full_notm}} service.